Sunlight forced my eyes open.

 “I only have Caro as a friend in Shima.
 I haven’t gotten close to anyone else.”

 Metatron paused for a moment, then suddenly smiled, cryptic.
 “If you ever need anything, just come to me.
-I’ll make you feel good enough to fly straight up, like a pigeon.”
+I’ll make you feel good enough to fly straight up, my dove.”

 To be honest, judging from Lucifer’s temperament, being with him might not be nearly as fun as being with Metatron.